tencho992/codeWars/week6/README.md

 Storing these prompts allow me to revisit my past codes and review.

-### How to challenge me on CodeWars:

-- Find me!
-My username is Tencho992 and I belong to the Resilient Coders Clan!
+### sideNotes:

+Week 6
+Attempting all codeWars independently without assistence *got lucky on tuesday morning with an easy prompt*
-As of March 16, 2023 I am on level 8kyu.
+As of March 21, 2023 I am on level 8kyu.